WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 1. Module-first method

-One way of modularizing your content is to think about your target personas.
+One way of building a modular content system is to think about your target personas.
 Really getting to know your audience lets you anticipate exactly what they want to know about a subject so you can cater directly to their queries.

 Segmenting your audience and then speaking directly to separate pain points is an effective way of informing the structure of your content modules.
 Well-formed modules are then ready to combine and create something long-form or remain as stand-alone snackable content.